NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

     return (X_hat, mu_hat, sigma_hat), (z, z_mu, z_cov)
 ```

-Note inside the `sim_dyn_train.py` script, we have written several helper functions
+Note inside the `sim_dyn_train.py` script, we have also written several helper functions
 for plotting the latent variables, input space samples, and the data generator and
 model-estimated input means/covariances.
 We have set the number of training iterations
-to be `400` and the online mini-batch size to be `32` (we draw `32` samples from the
+to be `400` and the online mini-batch size to be `32` (meaning that we draw `32` samples
-`MoG` each iteration).
+from the `MoG` each iteration).

-Execute the demonstration script as follows:
+You can now execute the demonstration script as follows:

 ```console
 $ python sim_dyn_train.py